 Antibiotics.
 Your doctor may prescribe an antibiotic for 10 to 14 days to treat an infection caused by mammary duct ectasia.
 Even if your symptoms greatly improve or disappear completely after starting the antibiotic, it's important to take all your medication as prescribed.

 Pain medication.
 You could try a mild pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others), as needed for breast discomfort.
 Follow your doctor's recommendation on which pain reliever is best for you.

 Surgery.
-If antibiotics and self-care don't work, the affected milk duct may be surgically removed.
+If an abscess has developed and antibiotics and self-care don't work, the affected milk duct may be surgically removed.
 This procedure is done through a tiny incision at the edge of the colored tissue around your nipple (areola).
 Surgery rarely is needed for mammary duct ectasia.

 Lifestyle and home remedies